 The exposition was inspired by embodiment, sacred and profane bodies connecting us during space and time.
-The linear movement through time is disrupted by the sacred, in round chapel, a transhistorical interspace where time and bodies move through spiral constellations.
-The exposition uses the rhythmic repetition of rituals – and the Eucharist in particular – to guide visitors through the sacred space of the art exhibition. `
+The linear movement through time is disrupted by the sacred, in a round chapel.
+In this transhistorical interspace time and bodies move through spiral constellations.
+The exposition uses the rhythmic repetition of rituals, and the Eucharist, in particular, to guide visitors through the art exhibition’s sacred space.

-The two first works in particular are explicitly referring to sacred space and the Eucharist in order to disrupt linearity in movement and time perception.
-The viewer is confronted with the first art work thematizing water and purification.
-A triptych with photographs blocks the way towards the middle of the chapel and forces the visitor in a circler movement.
-An animation video is projected in the narthex of the chapel thematizing eucharistic devotion and the transformation of female bodies and eucharistic hosts.
+The two first works, in particular, are explicitly referring to sacred space and the Eucharist to disrupt linearity in movement and time perception.
+The viewer is confronted with the first artwork, thematizing water and purification.
+A triptych with photographs blocks the way towards the middle of the chapel.
+It forces the visitor in a circler movement.
+An animation video is projected in the chapel’s narthex, thematizing eucharistic devotion and the transformation of female bodies and eucharistic hosts.
 This video is played in a loop to transform ordinary to liturgical time.

 The other works focus on embodiment, translating texts and ideas to material objects.
 The objects created by these artists reenact the power of relics by referring to and representing the sacred bodies of women – mediated by the artists’ touch.
-They are the result of an exchange of embodied experiences between artists and saints : wearing textiles, weeping, bleeding, exposing a suffering body in community, praying and image making.
+They are the result of an exchange of embodied experiences between artists and saints: wearing textiles, weeping, bleeding, exposing a suffering body in the community, praying, and image-making.

-The works gravitate towards the focal point of the dance floor where bodies are absent during the week, only to incarnate on Fridays.
-The dance floor is the virtual altar where contemporary bodies are sacrificed, where contemporary bodies are flirting with ecstasy and transsubstantiation at the threshold of the ordinary existence.
+The works gravitate towards the focal point of the dance floor, where bodies are absent during the week, only to incarnate on Fridays.
+The dance floor is the virtual altar where contemporary bodies are sacrificed, where bodies are flirting with ecstasy and transubstantiation at the threshold of the ordinary existence.

 - Veronique De Docker

 - Lies Daenen